James Aspinall

 James Aspinall (22 June 1795 – 15 February 1861) was a Church of England clergyman and miscellaneous writer.

 Life

-Born at Liverpool, England, in 1795, Aspinall was the son of John Bridge and Ann Aspinall, of Cleongar Hall, Cheshire.
-He graduated from St Mary Hall, University of Oxford as B.A. in 1820, and M.A. in 1823.
+Born in Liverpool, England, in 1795, Aspinall was the son of John Bridge and Ann Aspinall, of Cleongar Hall, Cheshire.
+He graduated from St Mary Hall, University of Oxford, as B.A. in 1820, and M.A. in 1823.

 In 1831, Aspinall was the joint incumbent of the Church of St Luke, Liverpool, where he preached a remarkable sermon, "The Crisis, or the Signs of the Times with regard to the Church of England".
-In 1839 he became rector of Althorpe, Lincolnshire, which he held until his death in 1861.
+In 1839, he became rector of Althorpe, Lincolnshire, which post he held until his death in 1861.
 On 26 January 1844, he delivered an address at the major free trade meeting held at Hull, at which John Bright and Richard Cobden both spoke.

-Aspinall was domestic chaplain for over thirty years to Baron Clonbrock, and was a clerical Justice of the Peace for Lindsey.
+Aspinall was domestic chaplain for more than thirty years to Baron Clonbrock, and was a clerical Justice of the Peace for Lindsey.